 |Further details outdoors|

 Back courtyard with table, chairs and bbq.
 Front yard also with table and chairs and sunken bath.
 Gardens planted with beautiful natives and sun shade also provided from pohutakwa tree centrally framed in front yard.

-Supermarket, deli, cafes and restaurants, library, salons and Eastbourne outdoor swimming pool in the Village just a 10 minute walk north.
+Supermarket, deli, cafes and restaurants, library, salons in the Village just a 10 minute walk north.

-The beach is on the other side of the sea wall within seconds of the front gate.
-Eastbourne also has an outdoor heated swimming pool (October - March).
+The beach is only metres from the front gate.
+Eastbourne has an outdoor heated swimming pool (October - March).
 Sunken outdoor candle lit bath tub in front yard overlooking harbour.
 Minimum 2 night booking.

 The North Island region

 The North Island is the smallest of the two main islands of New Zealand, and as its name indicates, is the northern-most of the two islands.
 Its northern location means it enjoys a warmer, more temperate climate than much of the South Island, and is much more vastly populated.

 The northern areas of the North Island enjoy a sub-tropical climate.
 The centre of the island is primarily a volcanic landscape with vast forests, volcanic peaks, and picturesque lakes.
 The eastern side of the island is covered with vineyards.

 The North Island is home to the largest city in New Zealand—Auckland, also known as the 'City of Sails', and the Capital City of New Zealand—Wellington which has numerous attractions for the visitor.

 As of the 2006 census, the North Island held a resident population of approximately 3,059,420, or approximately three quarters of the entire population of New Zealand.